-Furthermore, cases are becoming more complex and taking longer for judges to hear (e.g., four to five days for a single case).
+Districts have indicated a need for more judges to hear family court matters which are becoming more complex and taking longer for judges to hear (e.g., four to five days for a single case).
 When a judge can hear only one case per week, this does not allow for other pending matters to be heard timely, hindering the court's ability to meet the time standards and provide the parties with a timely court date.
-However, if additional court time and judges are allotted, additional family court staff to manage the caseload, clerks of superior court for the courtroom and attorneys and guardian ad litem attorney advocates (in juvenile abuse / neglect cases) would also be needed.
+However, if additional court time and judges are allotted to address increasingly complex cases, additional family court staff and time for those who actively prepare for and perform in the courtroom such as clerks of superior court, attorneys, and guardian ad litem attorney advocates (in juvenile abuse / neglect cases) would also be needed.